Berlin conference: A step toward peace in Libya? | DW | 22.06.2021

 Germany and the United Nations are set to host another round of Libya peace talks.
-The country's new prime minister won't be attending, and there are questions about how much of a say Libyans will have in what's decided.
+New Prime Minister Abdul Hamid Dbeibah is set to attend, but there are questions about how much of a say Libyans will have in decisions.

 Will the cease-fire with the the self-proclaimed Libyan National Army (seen here) of strongman Khalifa Haftar hold?